sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-planefinder.md

 This is due to an architecture change with the Raspberry Pi 5 and can be worked around by using this Docker image in your `docker-compose.yml` file: `ghcr.io/sdr-enthusiasts/docker-planefinder:5.0.161_arm64`

 This is noted in the sample provided above.
-See [here](https://github.com/sdr-enthusiasts/docker-planefinder/issues/34) for more information.
+See the [related GitHub issue](https://github.com/sdr-enthusiasts/docker-planefinder/issues/34) for more information.

 ## Advanced

-If you want to look at more options and examples for the `pfclient` container, you can find the repository [here](https://github.com/sdr-enthusiasts/docker-planefinder)
+If you want to look at more options and examples for the `pfclient` container, you can find the [docker-planefinder repository](https://github.com/sdr-enthusiasts/docker-planefinder)